 Also known as melaleuca, from the name of its native Australian plant source, Melaleuca alternifolia.
-It can have disinfecting properties that have been shown to be effective against the bacteria that cause acne.
-Tea tree oil also has anti-inflammatory properties and is an antioxidant (Source: International Journal of Dermatology, July 2013, pages 784-790).
+It has disinfecting properties that have been shown to be effective against the bacteria that cause acne.
+Tea tree oil also has anti-inflammatory properties and is an antioxidant.

 Tea tree oil has some interesting research demonstrating it to be an effective antimicrobial agent.
-The Journal of Applied Microbiology (January 2000, pages 170–175) stated that "The essential oil of Melaleuca alternifolia (tea tree) exhibits broad-spectrum antimicrobial activity.
-Its mode of action against the Gram-negative bacterium Escherichia coli AG100, the Gram-positive bacterium Staphylococcus aureus NCTC 8325, and the yeast Candida albicans has been investigated using a range of methods... .
-The ability of tea tree oil to disrupt the permeability barrier of cell membrane structures and the accompanying loss of chemiosmotic control is the most likely source of its lethal action at minimum inhibitory levels."
-In addition, "In a randomized, placebo-controlled pilot study of tea tree oil in the treatment of herpes cold sores, tea tree oil was found to have similar degree of activity as 5% acyclovir" (Source: Journal of Antimicrobial Chemotherapy, May 2001, page 450).
+The Journal of Applied Microbiology stated, “The essential oil of Melaleuca alternifolia (tea tree) exhibits broad-spectrum antimicrobial activity.
+Its mode of action against the Gram-negative bacterium Escherichia coli AG100, the Gram-positive bacterium Staphylococcus aureus NCTC 8325, and the yeast Candida albicans has been investigated using a range of methods.
+The ability of tea tree oil to disrupt the permeability barrier of cell membrane structures and the accompanying loss of chemiosmotic control is the most likely source of its lethal action at minimum inhibitory levels.”

 In addition, in a randomized, placebo-controlled pilot study of tea tree oil in the treatment of herpes cold sores, tea tree oil was found to have similar degree of activity as 5% acyclovir.